Dynamic filtering of static dipoles in magnetoencephalography: Simulation experiments

 \subsubsection{Comparison with other methods}

-We compare the Resample-Move particle filter implementing the Static model with the particle filter implementing the Random Walk model, as well as with three state-of-the-art methods for MEG source estimation: \begin{itemize} \item the recursively applied multiple signal classification (RAP-MUSIC) algorithm \citep{molele92,mole99} is perhaps the most popular method for automatic estimation of current dipole parameters from MEG data, and is widely used as reference method for both MEG and EEG dipole modeling \citep{hoetal12,wuetal12}.
-After selection of a suitable number of components to identify a \textit{signal subspace}, RAP- MUSIC computes an index at each point within the brain, representing the subspace correlation \citep{gova84} between the leadfield at that point and the signal subspace.
-Peaks of this function are often used as point estimates of dipole locations; \item dynamic Statistical Parametric Mapping (dSPM) \citep{daetal00} is a well-known method, whereby Tikhonov regularization is applied at each time point independently, and the so-obtained estimate of the electrical current distribution is divided by a location-dependent estimate of the noise variance; the resulting quantity, also named \textit{activity estimate}, has a $t$-distribution under the null hypothesis of no activity.
-In the experiments below, we used the dSPM algorithm contained in the MNE software; \item $L_1L_2$ \citep{ouhago09,grkoha12} is a spatio-temporal regularization method, whereby the penalty term has a mixed norm: an L1 norm in the spatial domain, encouraging sparsity of the estimated current distribution, and an L2 norm in the temporal domain, encouraging continuity of the source waveforms.
-In the experiments below, we used the $L_1L_2$ algorithm contained in the EMBAL Matlab toolbox (http://embal.gforge.inria.fr/). \end{itemize} We notice that the proposed comparison is necessarily a comparison of non-homogeneous methods: while RAP-MUSIC is fundamentally a dipole localization method, $L_1L_2$ produces estimates of a continuous current distribution, and dSPM provides a statistical measure of activity; the particle filters, on the other hand, produce a dynamic approximation to the posterior distribution for a multiple current dipole model.
+We compare the Resample-Move particle filter implementing the Static model with the particle filter implementing the Random-Walk model, as well as with three state-of-the-art methods for MEG source estimation: \begin{itemize} \item the recursively applied multiple signal classification (RAP-MUSIC) algorithm [\citet{molele92,mole99}] is perhaps the most popular method for automatic estimation of current dipole parameters from MEG data, and is widely used as a reference method for both MEG and EEG dipole modeling [\citet{hoetal12,wuetal12}].
+After selection of a suitable number of components to identify a \textit{signal subspace}, RAP-MUSIC computes an index at each point within the brain, representing the subspace correlation [\citet{gova84}] between the leadfield at that point and the signal subspace.
+Peaks of this function are often used as point estimates of dipole locations; \item dynamic Statistical Parametric Mapping (dSPM) [\citet{daetal00}] is a well-known method, whereby Tikhonov regularization is applied at each time point independently, and the so-obtained estimate of the electrical current distribution is divided by a location-dependent estimate of the noise variance; the resulting quantity, also named \textit{activity estimate}, has a $t$-distribution under the null hypothesis of no activity.
+In the experiments below, we used the dSPM algorithm contained in the MNE software; \item$L_1L_2$ [\citet{ouhago09}, Gramfort, Kowalski and H{\"{a}}m{\"{a}}l{\"{a}}inen (\citeyear{grkoha12})] is a spatio-temporal regularization method, whereby the penalty term has a mixed norm: an L1 norm in the spatial domain, encouraging sparsity of the estimated current distribution, and an L2 norm in the temporal domain, encouraging continuity of the source waveforms.
+In the experiments below, we used the $L_1L_2$ algorithm contained in the EMBAL Matlab toolbox (\url{http://embal.gforge.inria.fr/}). \end{itemize} We notice that the proposed comparison is necessarily a comparison of nonhomogeneous methods: while RAP-MUSIC is fundamentally a dipole localization method, $L_1L_2$ produces estimates of a continuous current distribution, and dSPM provides a statistical measure of activity; the particle filters, on the other hand, produce a dynamic approximation to the posterior distribution for a multiple current dipole model.
 For these reasons, a quantitative comparison resembling that of the previous section would be questionable and would fail to illustrate the fundamental differences between these methods.
 Therefore, in the following we provide a visual comparison of the main ouputs: the posterior intensity function for the particle filters; the subspace correlation index for RAP-MUSIC; the activity estimate for dSPM; the electrical current estimate for $L_1L_2$.